 Session quizzes will assess student progress toward learning objectives.
-At the end of each textbook chapter, students will be presented with random questions (selected from a larger database of questions), and will have 10min to present their answers.
+At the end of each eText chapter, students will be presented with random questions (selected from a larger database of questions), and will have 10min to present their answers.
 Students are expected to do their own work.
+Quizzes will be done in MasteringGeography.